spoo503/100-days-of-python-Learning./README.md

 ##Day-10 of python learning.

 📚 Topics Covered:
-1. Dictionqry
+1. Dictionary
-2. Features of dictonaries.
+2. Functions of dictonaries.

 ## What I have learnt:
 1.Dictionaries are represented by flower brackets{}.